 Examples of Colloquialism And Their Traits

-It is the use of informal language or local slang in the literature, which is termed to be colloquialism.
+It is the use of informal language or local slang in the literature, termed colloquialism.
 The use of colloquialism would help the author easily sneak into the mind of the audience since it is the common language of society.
-By using the colloquialism examples, the author could easily communicate ideas to the normal audience.
-In English literature, many of the writers imply the tool of colloquialism intentionally since it provides a realistic touch to the presented work.
-The use of idioms and aphorism could be classified under the use of colloquialism.
+By using colloquialism examples, the author could easily communicate ideas to the normal audience.
+In English literature, many writers imply the tool of colloquialism intentionally since it provides a realistic touch to the presented work.
+The use of idioms and aphorism could be classified under the use of colloquialisms.

-It is from the Latin root word colloquium that the word colloquialism was derived out.
+It is from the Latin root word colloquium that the word colloquialism was derived.
 It simply signifies the concept of speaking together.
-The colloquialism is used by the common population in their day-to-day life.
+The common population uses the colloquialism in their day-to-day life.
 The use of colloquialism could be widely seen in the literature, which implies characterizations and first-person narration.

 Basic characteristics of colloquialism

-The use of colloquialism is widely dependable on the vernacular used by the regional population.
-Based on different geographical locations and groups of people, the use of colloquialism keeps on changing.
+The use of colloquialisms is widely dependable on the vernacular used by the regional population.
+Based on different geographical locations and groups of people, the use of colloquialisms keeps on changing.

 Language within a language

 Colloquialism is actually a sub-language in itself which is derived from a widely used language.
 Normally dialects are explicitly used by a specific group.
-It is the specific use of some vocabulary and distinct accent in a language that leads to the formation of colloquialism.
+It is the specific use of some vocabulary and distinct accents in a language that leads to the formation of colloquialisms.

 Colloquialism has opened up another scope for literature and writers in particular societies.
-It is a known fact for the student of literature that the use of colloquialism helps to easily convey strong emotions.
+It is a known fact for the student of literature that the use of colloquialism helps to convey strong emotions easily.
 It gives a particular texture to the character used in the literature.
-The literature with appropriate use of colloquialism is highly accepted by the audience since it conveys that the authors have a good appreciation regarding the society they are writing about.
+The audience highly accepts the literature with appropriate use of colloquialism since it conveys that the authors have a good appreciation regarding the society they are writing about.